 Bottom Line: Hubspot allows you to create highly segmented audiences of the prospects you are targeting.
 This will help one design messages of the highest interest to them.

 This customer segmentation targeting capability helps marketers avoid wasted ad spend and reach their target audiences efficiently.
 Better targeting results in better Google ROI!

 Retargeting ads are highly effective because they allow you to remind your customers about your product at the right time.
 However, retargeted ads lose effectiveness when shown too frequently or without any changes.
 Therefore, you should closely monitor and track the effect of frequency capping on your ad results

 Hubspot CRM allows you to set up smart lists that track the number of times a customer has visited your site.
 You can use this information to create a custom audience for retargeted ads.

-- A Deeper understanding of your Hubspot marketing campaign performance
+- Get a Deeper understanding of your Hubspot marketing campaign performance

 The Hubspot's Ads Add-on uses Hubspot data to give you a deeper understanding of your campaign performance, allowing marketers to optimize their ad spend and increase conversions.

-When combined with Google Ads, Hubspot provides marketers with the information they need to assess ad performance, optimize their spend, and increase conversions.
+When combined with Google Ads, Hubspot provides marketers with the information they need to assess ad performance, optimize their adspend, and increase conversions.